btrauma8/esbuild-plugin-deno-cache/README.md

             esbuild.stop();
         })

-### Save that as whatever.ts and then just run it:
+### Save that as make-me-a-bundle.ts and then just run it:
-deno run --unstable --allow-net --allow-read --allow-write --allow-env --allow-run whatever.ts
+deno run --unstable --allow-net --allow-read --allow-write --allow-env --allow-run make-me-a-bundle.ts